naughtygopher/goapp/README.md

 - [x] Add sample Postgres implementation
 - Add sample Redis implementation (for cache)
-- Add APM implementation using [ELK stack](https://www.elastic.co/apm)
+- [x] Add APM implementation using [ELK stack](https://www.elastic.co/apm)

 ## The gopher

 The gopher used here was created using [Gopherize.me](https://gopherize.me/).
-We build reliable, resilient, maintainable applications like this adorable gopher!
+We all want to build reliable, resilient, maintainable applications like this adorable gopher!